ebi-uniprot/uniprot-rest-api/id-mapping.md

 Ensembl to PomBase.
 If you map to UniProtKB, UniParc or UniRef data, the full entries will be returned to you for convenience.

+This document serves as a basic guide to using the ID Mapping services offered.
+For more information about the API, please refer to the comprehensive [API documentation](http://www.ebi.ac.uk/uniprot/beta/api/docs/).

 ## Submitting an ID Mapping job

 > POST /idmapping/run

-<a name="example"></a>For example, to map UniProtKB entries P21802,P12345, we could POST a request to the above REST end-point as follows:
+<a name="example"></a>For example, to map UniProtKB entries P21802, P12345, we could POST a request to the above REST end-point as follows:

 ```bash
 % curl --location --request POST 'http://www.ebi.ac.uk/uniprot/beta/api/idmapping/run' --form 'ids="P21802,P12345"' --form 'from="UniProtKB_AC-ID"' --form 'to="UniRef90"'